brucelane/vpDude/README.txt

-AIR 2.6 version for Win, Mac, Linux
+AIR 3.2 version for Win, Mac